digiscot/digiscot-website/pages/evolution/digital-pioneers/quarriers.md

 Digital health innovations aimed at supporting carers and those being cared for at home!

 -----
 Thanks to the North East of Scotland Team of Quarriers for sharing how they’re using digital in the third sector.
 We hope you’re feeling digitally inspired after reading it.
-Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think  <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a>.
+Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think  <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> using #digitisation.

 If you’d like to help spread some more digital inspiration across the third sector then get in touch with us <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> and <a href="mailto:onedigital@scvo.org.uk">onedigital@scvo.org.uk</a>.
 We’d love to hear from you and share it with our networks!